lemlac/mulem/docs/reference.md

                  -- Ends both blocks.
 ```

 Mulang uses significant whitespace, so only indentation matters.
-While this saves a lot from typing so many `end` or closing curly braces `}`, this can also makes it difficult to write expressive code at times. *What if you wanted to pass a function to another function?* In Python, you might define the function within a function like this:
+While this saves a lot from typing so many `end` or closing curly braces `}`, this can also make it difficult to write expressive code at times. *What if you wanted to pass a function to another function?* In Python, you might define the function within a function like this:

 ```py
 def doThing():